BergLucas/ImageAnalystRKNN/README.md

 - [Python](https://www.python.org/) >=3.9, <3.11
 - [pip](https://pip.pypa.io/en/stable/)

-## Download
+## Download & Installation

+There is only one way to download and install the application.

+### Using the GitHub releases

 You can download the application on the [downloads page](https://github.com/BergLucas/ImageAnalystRKNN/releases).

-## Installation

-You can install the application by running the following command:
+Then, you can install the application by running the following command:

 ```bash
 pip install image_analyst_rknn-X.X.X-py3-none-any.whl